-- -initiator: An internal event of receiving a Logout response (success) on a another connection for a "close the session" Logout command was received, thus closing this connection requiring no further cleanup. - -target: An internal event of sending a Logout response (success) on another connection for a "close the session" Logout command was received, or an internal event of a successful connection/session reinstatement is received, thus prompting the target to close this connection cleanly.
+-initiator: An internal event of receiving a Logout response (success) on another connection for a "close the session" Logout request was received, thus closing this connection requiring no further cleanup.

--T9, T10:

-- -initiator: An internal event that indicates the readiness to start the Logout process was received, thus prompting an iSCSI Logout to be sent by the initiator. - -target: An iSCSI Logout command was received.

--T11, T12:

--initiator: Async PDU with AsyncEvent "Request Logout" was received.

--target: An internal event that requires the decommissioning of the connection is received, thus causing an Async PDU with an AsyncEvent "Request Logout" to be sent.

-- -initiator: An iSCSI Logout response (success) was received, or an internal event of receiving a Logout response (success) on another connection for a "close the session" Logout command was received. - -target: An internal event was received that indicates successful processing of the Logout, which prompts an iSCSI Logout response (success) to be sent, or an internal event of sending a Logout response (success) on another connection for a "close the session" Logout command was received, or an internal event of a successful connection/session reinstatement is received.
-In all these cases, the transport connection is closed.

-- -initiator: Async PDU with AsyncEvent "Request Logout" was received again. - -target: Illegal
+-target: An internal event of sending a Logout response (success) on another connection for a "close the session" Logout request was received, or an internal event of a successful connection/session reinstatement is received, thus prompting the target to close this connection cleanly. -T9, T10: -initiator: An internal event that indicates the readiness to start the Logout process was received, thus prompting an iSCSI Logout to be sent by the initiator. -target: An iSCSI Logout request was received. -T11, T12: -initiator: Async PDU with AsyncEvent "Request Logout" was received. -target: An internal event that requires the decommissioning of the connection is received, thus causing an Async PDU with an AsyncEvent "Request Logout" to be sent. -T13: -initiator: An iSCSI Logout response (success) was received, or an internal event of receiving a Logout response (success) on another connection for a "close the session" Logout request was received. -target: An internal event was received that indicates successful processing of the Logout, which prompts an iSCSI Loqout response (success) to be sent, or an internal event of sending a Logout response (success) on another connection for a "close the session" Logout request was received. or an internal event of a successful connection/session reinstatement is received.
+In all these cases, the transport connection is closed. -T14: -initiator: Async PDU with AsyncEvent "Request Loqout" was received again. -target: Illegal -T15, T16: -initiator: One or more of the following events caused this transition: -Internal event that indicates a transport connection timeout was received thus prompting transport RESET or transport connection closure. -A transport RESET. -A transport disconnect indication. -Async PDU with AsyncEvent "Drop connection" (for this CID). -Async PDU with AsyncEvent "Drop all connections".

--T15, T16:

-- -initiator: One or more of the following events caused this transition: - -Internal event that indicates a transport connection timeout was received thus prompting transport RESET or transport connection closure. - -A transport RESET. - -A transport disconnect indication. - -Async PDU with AsyncEvent "Drop connection" (for this CID). - -Async PDU with AsyncEvent "Drop all connections". - -target: One or more of the following events caused this transition: - -Internal event that indicates a transport connection timeout was received, thus prompting transport RESET or transport connection closure. - -An internal event of a failed connection/session reinstatement is received. - -A transport RESET. - -A transport disconnect indication.
+-target: One or more of the following events caused this transition:

+-Internal event that indicates a transport connection timeout was received, thus prompting transport RESET or transport connection closure.

+-An internal event of a failed connection/session reinstatement is received.

+-A transport RESET.

+-A transport disconnect indication.